Major Culbert

-Major Culbert (born December 29, 1987) is a former American football linebacker.
-He first enrolled at the University of Nebraska–Lincoln before transferring to Abilene Christian University.
-He attended Narbonne High School in Harbor City, Los Angeles.
-Culbert has been a member of the Saskatchewan Roughriders and Toronto Argonauts of the Canadian Football League (CFL).
+Major Culbert (born December 29, 1987) is an American former professional football linebacker who played for the Saskatchewan Roughriders and Toronto Argonauts of the Canadian Football League (CFL).
+He played college football at the University of Nebraska–Lincoln and Abilene Christian University.

-Early years
+Early life

-Culbert played high school football for the Narbonne High School Gauchos.
+Culbert played high school football for the Narbonne High School Gauchos of Harbor City, Los Angeles.
 He recorded more than 4,000 rushing yards and scored 37 touchdowns in his career.
 He rushed for 1,955 yards and 17 touchdowns his senior year.
 He also recorded 10 receptions for 123 yards his senior year.
 Culbert set a school record with 332 rushing yards.
 He also amassed 106 tackles, seven sacks and two interceptions.

 College career

 Culbert played college football from 2006 to 2008 with the Nebraska Cornhuskers of the University of Nebraska–Lincoln.
 He played running back and defensive back for the Cornhuskers before settling on defensive back in 2008.